 - They’re unsure whether they can handle the language, transport, and culture on their own.

-The good news is that there are different kinds of tour groups you can join in China.
+The good news is that there are different kinds of tour groups you can join and a number of excellent travel agencies in China.
 There are informal groups you can sign up for at a hostel and others you can book months prior to your arrival.
 There are food tours, walking tours, history tours, and adventure tours.

 If you’re the kind of person who prefers to soak in the sights without the worry of logistics, you’re obviously fit for a group tour.
 Even if you’re like me and you appreciate the adventure of exploring on your own, there’s a lot of historical and cultural context that a tour group can provide.